oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/azure-iothub-telemetry/README.md

 # `Azure Telemetry` Sample

-`Azure Telemetry` sample demonstrates how to send messages from a single device to Microsoft Azure IoT Hub via selected protocol.
+`Azure Telemetry` sample demonstrates how to send messages from a single device to Microsoft Azure IoT Hub via a selected protocol.

 | Optimized for                     | Description
 |:---                               |:---